olehermanse/paintdry/README.md

 ## Modules

-The database and the configuration file both contain lists of resources.
+The database and the configuration file both contain lists of observations.
 Each resource is tied to a module (responsible for updating its current state) and has a unique identifier within that module.

 ## Data / Models